|

 Lipid signaling

-is also key to the development of diabetes and the myriad of
+is also key to the development of cardiovascular disease, one of the

-potentially involved in lipid signaling, our current research focuses primarily on
+current research focuses primarily on the lipid signaling enzymes

 phospholipase A2